motherduckdb/sql-tutorial/3_sql-and-python.md

 ## Configuring your execution environment

-We have convenietly included a devcontainer that will run inside a GitHub codespace on GitHub.
+We have conveniently included a devcontainer that will run inside a GitHub codespace on GitHub.
 This is the approach we will be showing for the next part of this demo.
 To open the dev container, go to [the repo](https://github.com/motherduckdb/sql-tutorial), click the green button that says `<> Code`, select "Codespaces", and create a new one!
 For the best experience, click the "+" and select 4-cores (or more).

 Once you are in the code space, we want to use a [marimo](https://marimo.io/) notebook.
 Marimo is similar to Jupyter notebooks, but built in a way that behaves a little bit better for our demo.
 To get started with marimo, run the following commands in the terminal of your codespace:
 1. `uv init`